The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: [C II] luminosity function

 \subsection{Conditional luminosity function and resolution effects}

 The difficulty we have to face is to combine simulations with different spatial and mass resolutions in a consistent way while accounting for sample variance given the relatively small computational volumes.
-For these reasons, we first perform a consistency check between the outputs of ${\tt M25}$ and ${\tt M50}$ by measuring the conditional luminosity function \cite[CLF,][]{yang03}, i.e. the luminosity function of emitters hosted by DM halos within a narrow mass bin.
-We only consider (main) halos containing more than 300 DM particles and examine three different cases: (i) central galaxies only, (ii) satellite galaxies only, and (iii) centrals+satellites.
+For these reasons, we first performed a consistency check between the outputs of ${\tt M25}$ and ${\tt M50}$ by measuring the conditional luminosity function \cite[CLF,][]{yang03}, i.e. the luminosity function of emitters hosted by DM halos within a narrow mass bin.
+Numerical simulation typically adopt a threshold of $\sim 100$ particles to define resolved halos.
+Here, we have adopted a more conservative threshold of 300 DM particles for our (main) halos and examined three different cases: (i) central galaxies only, (ii) satellite galaxies only, and (iii) centrals+satellites.
 Our results for $z=5$ and 3 are shown in Fig.~\ref{fig:conditional_cii_lf}.
 These cases are representative of what happens in the redshift ranges $5\leq z\leq 7$ and $3\leq z<5$, respectively.

 For all halo masses, the CLFs of the central galaxies in the two simulations are in excellent agreement.
 The CLF has a characteristic bell shape and its width grows with decreasing halo mass.
 Conversely, satellites have a much broader CLF and {\tt M25} presents many more faint satellites than {\tt M50} at fixed halo mass.
 This discrepancy reflects the different mass and spatial resolutions in the simulations that regulate the abundance of DM satellites and the [\ion{C}{II}] emission from their gas, respectively.
 Inspection of the total LF reveals that the two simulations show small differences (which are compatible with sample variance) above a threshold luminosity $L_\mathrm{thr}$ and substantial systematic differences for $L_{[\ion{C}{II}]}<L_\mathrm{thr}$.
 We find that $L_\mathrm{thr}\simeq 10^{5.5}$ L$_\sun$ for $5\leq z\leq 7$ and $L_\mathrm{thr}\simeq 10^{8}$ L$_\sun$ for $3\leq z< 5$ (dotted grey lines in the right panels of Fig.~\ref{fig:conditional_cii_lf}).
 This confirms that, as we stated before, our high-resolution ${\tt M25}$ simulation is excellent for probing the faint end of the LF while the ${\tt M50}$ simulation is ideally suited for probing the bright end because of its larger volume.